Skip to main content

 How do I buy votes for my photo contest?

-Copy the public URL of your contest entry (the page where people click to vote for your photo), open our live chat, paste the link, choose a package, and pay.
-We confirm the voting mechanism (per-IP, per-email, per-Facebook-login, or daily) within 15 minutes, then start delivery within 1–4 hours.
-For daily-vote contests we spread the order across the remaining days automatically.
+Copy the public URL of your contest entry — the page where people click to vote for your specific photo — open our live chat, paste the link, and tell us the platform name and contest end date.
+We confirm the voting mechanism (per-IP, per-email, per-Facebook-login, or daily cap) within 15 minutes, then start delivery within 1–4 hours.
+The key step before payment is reading the leaderboard with you — we want to know the gap between your current count and the leader so we can recommend a realistic, paced target rather than a random round number.

 My photo contest allows daily voting.
 Can you vote every day until it ends?

-How fast will the votes appear on my photo?
+How soon will the votes show up on my photo entry?

 Delivery starts within 1–4 hours of payment.
-For single-vote-per-IP contests (no daily voting), a 250-vote order completes in 6–24 hours.
-For daily-vote contests we pace across the remaining days by design.
-Email-confirmed orders take longer because each ballot waits for the confirmation click — budget 24–72 hours for large confirmed orders.
+On a single-vote-per-IP photo contest — the most common setup on Votigo and standalone gallery sites — a 250-vote order completes in 6–24 hours.
+For daily-vote contests we pace votes across the remaining contest days by design, so the daily increment matches organic sharing behaviour.
+Email-confirmed orders take longer because each ballot waits for the confirmation-link click — budget 24–72 hours for large confirmed-ballot packages.

 Service quality